-This is the least risky time to exercise, because you know the stock is liquid immediately.
+This is the least risky time to exercise because you know the stock is liquid.
 You can turn around and sell the stock for a gain (hopefully) the same day you pay to buy it.

-The downside in this situation is that you usually end up paying more tax.
-Remember those holding periods we talked about (the day you sell the stock needs to be at least one year after the day you exercised your options)?
+The downside in this situation is that you usually end up paying more taxes.
+Remember those holding periods we discussed above?
+The day you sell the stock needs to be at least one year after the day you exercised your options.
 That holding period won’t be met if you sell the stock on the same day you buy it.
-If this happens, you’re options will be treated like NSOs, and any pre-exercise gain is taxed as Ordinary Income.
+If this happens, your options will be treated like NSOs, and any pre-exercise gain is taxed as Ordinary Income.

-First, we talked about the two types of tax to keep in mind when exercising your options: Ordinary Income tax and Capital Gains tax.
+The two types of tax to keep in mind when exercising your options are Ordinary Income tax and Capital Gains tax.

-Third, we learned about holding periods (2 years from the grant date, 1 year from the exercise date) that need to be met to receive those ISO tax benefits.
+We described the holding periods (2 years from the grant date, 1 year from the exercise date) that need to be met to receive ISO tax benefits.

 Read “Equity 101: Part 1”